140th Rifle Division (Soviet Union): Gomel-Rechytsa Offensive

 On October 1 the division was still in 19th Corps, along with the 37th Guards, 162nd, and 354th Rifle Divisions.
 The Corps, along with most of 65th Army, was facing the XX Army Corps of 2nd Army.
-Over the next two days the 65th, and 61st Army to the south, reached the Dniepr River on a sector some 70km wide from south of Gomel to west of Dubrovka.
-The 102nd Division, now on the extreme left (south) flank of 48th Army, linked up with 19th Corps as it prepared to force a crossing of the Sozh River.
+Over the next two days the 65th, and 61st Army to the south, reached the Sozh River on a sector some 70km wide from south of Gomel to west of Dubrovka.
+The 102nd Division, now on the extreme left (south) flank of 48th Army, linked up with 19th Corps as it prepared to force a crossing of the Sozh.
 The 354th had already taken a small bridgehead over the Sozh from the German 6th Infantry Division, and Batov quickly reinforced this with a handful of tanks.
 His immediate objective was to expand this lodgement and force Army Group Center to abandon Gomel.
 To this end he pushed the 37th Guards and 140th into the bridgehead and went over to the attack on October 1.
 By late the next day the depth of the holding had increased to 4km in heavy fighting, but the commitment of reserves from 216th Infantry Division brought 19th Corps to a halt, even after Batov countered by committing the 162nd.
 The town of Zherebnaya, which controlled the southern approaches to Gomel, remained in German hands.

 By October 20, 65th Army's attacks had bogged down on this sector, and the offensive towards Gomel was temporarily halted.
 Central Front was now redesignated as Belorussian Front.
 Previously, on October 15, an attack by forces on the left wing of the Front forced a passage across the Dniepr in the area of Loyew and gained ground fast; by October 20 the Soviet forces had carved out a bridgehead 90km wide and 16km deep on the river's west bank and went on to try to cut the rail line from Rechytsa to Gomel.
 Heavy fighting raged for more than a week until 2nd Army was forced to begin a phased withdrawal to new positions in the rear.
 By October 28, 27th Rifle Corps had linked up with 61st Army northwest of Loyew but the forces of both armies had by now "shot their bolt", and a halt was called on October 30.
 During the following 10 days the Front carried out a major regrouping, with 65th Army displacing to the south to enter the Loyew bridgehead with most of its forces.
 Batov's troops were deployed in the center of the bridgehead with 19th Corps in the center of the Army.
 The 162nd and 37th Guards were in first echelon on a 5km-wide sector from Lipniaki to west of Bushatin, with 140th Division in second echelon and 18th Rifle Corps on the right.
 The immediate objective was to pierce the defenses between Gansharov Podel and Budishche to a depth of 5km, along the junction between XX Corps' 2nd Panzer and 31st Infantry Divisions.